-MEDIA, Pa.
-(WTXF) - When a humane officer with a local shelter happened upon an underweight dog at the park struggling to breathe, he didn't waste any time getting the pup the care he desperately needed.
+MEDIA, Pa. - When a humane officer with a Delaware County shelter happened upon an underweight dog struggling to breathe at the park, he didn't waste any time getting the pup the care he desperately needed.

 Humane Officer Ron Riggle got the call Tuesday afternoon from Media's Providence Animal Center.

 "Officer Riggle has a tall list of to dos, but there was something nagging in him to go to Deshong Park, in Chester right away," the shelter said.

 A contractor familiar with the park helped guide Officer Ron to the area the complainant described.
 Alongside 11th and Crosby streets, beyond a Callery pear tree, was "a large dog of skin and bones" so thin he couldn't lift his head.
 "A dog who had been left to die," the shelter described.

 Tucked under the brush was Sly — a 50-pound dog who should ordinarily weigh twice as much — laying on a blue blanket, struggling to breathe.
 His stomach and arm area were shaved, as if he had received an ultrasound or catheter recently.